laplace-live/fulfiller/README.md

 # LAPLACE Fulfiller

-Multi-provider automated fulfillment service that syncs third-party warehouse order shipments to Shopify using GraphQL Admin API.
+Automated fulfillment framework that syncs order shipments from third-party warehouses without native Shopify integration to Shopify using the GraphQL Admin API.

 ## Features